 Instructional design experts agree that a combination of minimalism and structure are the key to:

 Users need instructions that are action-oriented and minimalist, but also instructions that follow a particular structure.
-The structure of a work instruction needs to both facilitate the correct actions and also enable a user to work at their own pace and easily reference material on the go.
+The structure of a work instruction needs to facilitate the correct actions and also enable a user to work at their own pace while referencing the material on the go.

 According to these principles, we’ve organized our instruction platform in the following way: